cobleg/EnergyFinancialMarkets/Capacity Investment Scheme.md

 One caveat is that the introduction could introduce a 'moral hazard' issue given that the scheme explicitly transfers the risk of revenue under-recovery to Australian taxpayers.
 The design of the scheme imposes a variety of constraints for known moral hazard issues, but may not prevent some yet-to-be discovered loophole from being exploited.

+### Impact of forward contracts on the spot price
+Forward sales of intermittent output is risky since failure to supply from an intermittent generator exposes the generator's owner to the wholesale spot market.
+This implies an incentive by the generator's owner to over-build capacity, thus skewing risk to intermittent over-supply relative to under-supply.

+Fluctuations in the over-supply of electricity would spill into the wholesale spot market.
+Depending on seasonal factors, availability of other generators, this could lead to a reduced spot price.
+In turn hollowing out the potential revenue for subsequent new capacity.

+The end result could be a more volatile spot price with windfall gains accruing to incumbent generators as the investment in new generation capacity is reduced.

+The CIS potentially offers a way of offsetting this dynamic since it provides an additional source of revenue to prospective new generators.
+The net result could be reduced volatility and a lower expected spot price.

 #CIS
 #CISA